Exabyte-io/documentation/docs/cli/actions/modules.md

 ## Purge All Loaded Modules

-Finally, the `module purge` command can be entered to completely clean the environment and deactivate all currently loaded modules.
+Finally, the `module purge` command can be entered to **completely clean** the environment and **deactivate all currently loaded modules**.
 This functionality is illustrated by way of the following example.

 ```bash
 [steve@bohr.exabyte.io:~]$ module list